5 Steps to Improve Decision-Making in Sports By Yourself

 Phone placed towards the end line where the cross would be coming from

-The idea behind this is to try to replicate the actual decision-making process as closely as possible, because this will let you have the best transfer to competition!
+The idea behind this is to try to replicate the actual decision-making process as closely as possible because this will give you the best transfer to competition!
 You can replicate this process for basically any situation in any sport, but with my experience being primarily with soccer (goalkeeping) I used the example above.
 Let me know if you want me to do one with your sport/situation at contact@switchedontrainingapp.com.

 #stayswitchedon